 Address: 142 Qian Jin Lu， Haizhu district

 Built in 1958, Nan Yuan Restaurant is restaurant specialises in Chaozhounese cuisine.
 It is one of the 12 restaurants that has been awarded a National rating of Platinum Five Diamonds.
 The restaurant was built over 10,000sqm piece of land, elaborately decorated with lakes, traditional chinese style bridges and pagodas.
 Its famous dishes include "Buddha jumps over the wall", Chao zhou loi sui goose and suckling pig.
 Expect very long queues on the weekend as it is a well known favourite restaurant for locals to eat Dim Sum in Guangzhou.

 Address: 2nd Floor, 525 Binjiang Dong Lu, Haizhu district

 Started by Chef Qiu who has 30 years of dim sum experience under his belt including being the Head Dim Sum Chef of the famous White Swan Hotel and cooked for famous people like Deng Xiao Ping and Queen Elizabeth II.
 He opened his own dim sum restaurant in 2015 in an unpretentious location with the goal of creating innovative dim sum with traditional taste for the enjoyment of common local people.
 Think of something like Tim Ho Wan (only much much better!).
 Some of the dishes you will never find at other dim sum places like the shredded duck spring roll finished with a lemon sauce and black sesame, lamb shao mai with central asia spices and even grilled ox tongue and goose liver!
 You can finish your meal with one of his outstanding desserts - Napoleon pastry or durian mousse cup.

-This place is one of our favourites for a simple and delicious meal.
+This place is one of our favourites to eat Dim Sum in Guangzhou.